5 Ways to Stop Knee Pain

 4. Shed Some Pounds

-If you are having persistent knee pain and you feel like you may be overweight, it may be time to consider a slight lifestyle adjustment to help lose some weight in order to take some of the burden off of your knees.
+If you are having persistent knee pain and you feel like you may be overweight, it could be time to consider a slight lifestyle adjustment to help lose some weight in order to take some of the burden off of your knees and help stop knee pain.

 You don't have to go nuts with exercises that might cause the knee pain to get worse.
 There are plenty of exercises that can help you lose weight and keep the strain off your knees.
 Here's an article that will help you get started.